 ADOPT A HEALTHY LIFESTYLE

 You can’t expect your kewpie to finish up his broccoli if you turn up your nose at it.
 Similarly, you can’t stop him from drinking sodas if that’s all you slug back.
 “Set an example by eating foods that you want your toddler to eat,” says Dr Wendy Sinnathamby, a paediatrics specialist at Raffles Children’s Centre.
 “Children learn to like foods by trying them, but will often only try new foods that they see other people eating.”
-You can also start family rituals such as early evening walks during the week and bike riding at the park on the weekends to instil a love for nature and make being active a way of life to experience more together.
+You can also start family rituals such as early evening walks during the week and bike riding at the park on the weekends to instil a love for nature and make being active a way of life.

 TEACH THEM THE VALUE OF A DOLLAR